No Crash, No Exploit: Automated Verification of Embedded Kernels: Parameterized analysis

 \subsection{The type system of the weak shape domain}

 Our type-based abstract domain is designed to verify the preservation of the memory layout of the interface, expressed using a particular dependent type system.
 A full formal presentation of the domain would be out of the scope of the paper, but here we introduce the type system and how well-typedness enforces the preservation of memory layouts.
-Following our example and for the sake of simplification, all scalar types have size 8 bits, but in practice our system handles multi-byte words. \mysubparagraph{Annotated types} Fig.~\ref{fig:kernel-types} consists in a sequence of \emph{type definitions}, which maps \emph{type names} ($\in \mathbb{T}$) to \emph{types}.
-We do not detail the grammar, as it is similar to C, with the addition of {\it refinement types}~\cite{freeman1991refinement} (using predicates prefixed by \textbf{with}).
-Type annotations apply to objects of the interface, and allow to specify (quantifier-free) arithmetic constraints (integer values), non-nullness (pointers) and length constraints (variable-length arrays).
+Following our example and for the sake of simplification, all scalar types have size 8 bits, but in practice our system handles multi-byte words.